D-Pagey/100-days-of-code/log.md

 **Thoughts:** I quickly worked out how to use the <audio> element and therefore completed the Simon Game.
 I then received my certificate from Free Code Camp for completing their Front End course.
 It was a bit of an anti-climax but on the other hand it is really satisfying to have attained something that 1) I didn't think I would ever get to and 2) I had been working towards for a long time.

 **Link to work:** [GitHub - Simon Game](https://github.com/D-Pagey/simon-game)

+### Day 92: 15th May 2018

+**Today's Progress:** Redesigning portfolio.

+**Thoughts:** I decided that I want to completely redesign my portfolio.
+I spent the hour researching other portfolios and noting what I like and don't like.
+I decided on what I consider my brand to be and how could I get that across in a succint way.
+I've sketched out what I would like the portfolio to look like so now just to build it and iterate on it.

+**Link to work:** N/A